 - Nisha Restaurant – serves Indian fresh and delicious food, good service, and a reasonable price for Phonsavanh.
 Try the freshly made Naan, it’s excellent!

 - Bamboozle!
 Restaurant & Bar (Number 73 Unit 5) – only had red wine here, which was good and priced at 22,000K for a generous glass.
 Good atmosphere and service; and menu is reasonably priced.

 If you’re not interested in travelling further east and into Vietnam, then the next obvious place to visit is back-track to Phu Khoun, then south to Vang Vieng.
-The last time I visited Vang Vieng was in 1989!
+The last time I visited Vang Vieng was also in 1989.

 Very friendly staff in the ticket office at the bus station and one speaks English well.
 Buy your minibus ticket (60,000K) directly from this office a day in advance or on your travel day as you leave from this station.